erickserr125/erickserr125/README.md

-# Hi, I’m Erick Serrano, and I am an undergraduate student at the University of Nevada Las Vegas (UNLV) studying Computer Science, Computer Engineering, and Physics
+# Hi, I’m Erick Serrano, and I am a recent graduate with a bachelors in Computer Science, Computer Engineering, and Physics
 #### I’m interested in Software Development, Machine Learning, and Quantum Computing; I have studied the former two extensively, and have completed research under faculty supervision for quantum computing.
 I am primarily experienced in Python (which many of my projects are based on) and C++ (which I apply toward coursework).

 I am currently open to work in software, hardware, and research!
 I have programming coursework in